friedbrice/friedbrice.github.io/_posts/2017-12-31-three-models-of-exception-handling.md

 title: "Three Models of Exception Handling"
 date: 2017-12-31
 permalink: /blog/2017-12-31
+redirect_from:
+  - /blog/17/
+  - /blog/three-models-of-exception-handling/
 comments: true
 tags:
   - code
   - scala
   - exception handling
+  - error handling
+  - failure handling
+  - effects
   - continuation
   - monad
+  - types
+  - style
 ---

 A hotshot teammate just pulled a miracle.
 Over the weekend, they built the API our customers have been promised for the past year, averting an existential crisis for the company.
 One problem: Only the happy path returns a response; all exceptional circumstances simply crash the computer.
 So, it's up to us to productionalize the prototype by adding appropriate error handling, and we won't sacrifice compile-time safety and re-usability along the way.